cwbicknese/hello-world/read.md

 Description
 ---
-SOS Hotel Search is a java-based application that allows users to find the right hotel to suit their needs and make reservations.
-It also allows hotel owners to add their own hotels to the data.
+SOS Hotel Search is a java-based application that allows users to find the right hotel to suit their needs.
+There are two types of users: hotel searchers and hotel owners.
+Hotel searchers can look for a hotel and make a reservation.
+Hotel owners can add their own hotel to the data.

 Installation
 ---